Ivyparade/Passwordinatior/README.md

 string that contains only the selected character types for the actual password generation part.

 I haven't got an actual menu with options to select working as of this commit.
-I'll try to get it done, but barring that, a prompt and a series of confirmations work for basic funtionality.
+I'll try to get it done, but barring that, a prompt and a series of confirmations work for basic functionality.

 [Link to the page here](https://ivyparade.github.io/Unique-Password-Generator-name/)